 This is where you really hone in on problems you SaaS personas face, common questions that are asked, the features your platform provides and any related industry topics that share an audience.

 Don’t be overwhelmed when this list starts to grow and grow - it will be a work in progress to build out all these content pieces.
 Just make sure you are prioritizing the keywords that are important to your business, and set you apart from competitors.

 Once you have your list then it’s time to identify what keywords are being searched for the most, along with the difficulty to rank for them.
 You want to find the keywords with a high to medium search volume, and medium to low difficulty.
 The more specific and long-tail your keywords are, the more likely search volume will decrease along with difficulty.
 When looking at a keyword, most SEO tools will also provide recommendations for related words that you could create content around or use in your headings or body copy.

 There will be plenty of business critical keywords that may seem unattainable to rank for.
 It's still worth creating content for these if they are aligned with your personas and help you educate leads on your unique selling point.
 This is where knowing your audience is vital so you can then target keywords that align with their pain points.

 This step helps you gain a better idea of how and where your content fits together.
 Do you have enough content for each stage of the customer journey?
 Is the type of content best suited?

 Take your long list of keywords and map each keyword into awareness, consideration or decision.

 Let’s break down the type of content featured in each stage:

 Awareness stage (top of funnel) - Your potential customers are learning about your brand and the specific problems that you solve.
 Search terms should be question based, focus on broad topics and definitions.
+For example: